-Starting with Agent 7.17+, the Agent resolves IP’s to human-readable domain names for external and internal traffic.
-DNS allows you to monitor cloud provider endpoints where a Datadog Agent cannot be installed, such as S3 buckets, application load balancers, and API’s.
+Starting with Agent 7.17+, the Agent resolves IPs to human-readable domain names for external and internal traffic.
+Domain allows you to monitor cloud provider endpoints where a Datadog Agent cannot be installed, such as S3 buckets, application load balancers, and APIs.
 Unrecognizable domain names such as DGA domains from C&C servers may point to network security threats.
-DNS is encoded as a tag in Datadog, so you can use it in search bar queries and the facet panel to aggregate and filter traffic.
+Domain is encoded as a tag in Datadog, so you can use it in search bar queries and the facet panel to aggregate and filter traffic.

 Note: DNS resolution is supported for hosts where the system probe is running on the root network namespace, which is usually caused by running the system-probe in a container without using the host network.